quaderno/quaderno-developers/source/includes/_quaderno_js.md

     </body>
 ```

-If you don't want the form to load automatically, you can load it later by not using the ***"quaderno-payment-form"*** id, and calling the `bindForm` method whenever you want.
+If you don't want the form to load automatically, you can load it later by not using the ***"quaderno-payment-form"*** id, and then call the `bindForm` method whenever you want.

 ### Custom init